-Awarded in 1957 to Robert Charles Keltie, '59.
+Awarded for the first time in 1958 to Sarah Phelan, '59.

 Library Associates' Book Prize.
 Awarded annually by the Colby Library Associates to the senior who, during his or her four years in college, has assembled the best collection of books.
 This prize has been partially endowed by the Class of 1941.